RMPJohnson/Laravel8-dev/README.md

 ```

 ## What's Inside?
-In this boilerplate we have split this application in two section one is for public are where you don't need to become a member are required a specific access to view resources.
+In this boilerplate we have split this application into two sections.
+One is for guest users where content is available without needing to become a member.
+The other is a registered admin user who can see content that requires specific access to view resources.
-### Public
+### Public (Guest user)
-for public area you just need to open your browser and run the URL that is provided by your docker images for-example.
+To view guest content you just need to open your browser and run the URL that is provided by your docker image setup.
+For example:
 ```bash
 http://localhost:8000
 ```
-The public area of the website is available now you can see a one static page and have few images and text.
+You'll see that the guest area is available as you will see one static page that has a few images and text.
 ### Management System:
-if you want to access the management system of the app then you need to login with admin access. but don't worry your first account is already created with admin access.
+if you want to access the management system of the app then you need to login with admin access.
+But don't worry--your first account is already created with admin access!
 ```bash
 http://localhost:8000/administrator
 ```